rosikand/political-bias-classifier/README.md

 ## Model and data

-The trained model is stored as pickled file in `compressed_model.pkl`.
+The trained model is stored as a pickled file in `compressed_model.pkl`.
 Note that the intitial model training was done as part of an extension project for my computer science class.
 Therefore, I cannot release the code where the model was trained.
 In short, the model is a Naive Bayes Classifier trained on `data/train.csv` and evaluated on `data/test.csv`.
 The Textblob library was used.
 The original data was adapted from [here](https://www.kaggle.com/crowdflower/political-social-media-posts) and was manually preprocessed.

 ## Running instructions